 (1) Routine home care is covered in accordance with 42 C.F.R.
-418.302 (August 6, 2009) Hospice providers must use code T2042 for one unit per day to bill for routine home care.
+418.302 (October 1, 2014).
+Hospice providers must use code T2042 for one unit per day to bill for routine home care.

 (2) Continuous care is covered in accordance with 42 C.F.R.
-418.302 (August 6, 2009) Hospice providers must use code T2043 for one unit per hour, minimum of eight hours per day to bill for continuous home care.
+418.302 (October 1, 2014).
+Hospice providers must use code T2043 for one unit per hour, minimum of eight hours per day to bill for continuous home care.

 (3) Inpatient respite care is covered in accordance with 42 C.F.R.
-418.302 (August 6, 2009)Hospice providers must use code T2044 for one unit per day to bill for inpatient respite care.
+418.302 (October 1, 2014).
+Hospice providers must use code T2044 for one unit per day to bill for inpatient respite care.

 (4) General inpatient care is covered in accordance with 42 C.F.R.
-418.302 (August 6, 2009) Hospice providers must use code T2045 for one unit per day to bill for general inpatient care.
+418.302 (October 1, 2014).
+Hospice providers must use code T2045 for one unit per day to bill for general inpatient care.

 intermediate care facility for individuals with intellectual disabilities (ICF-IID), the hospice shall be reimbursed for room and board.
 This additional per diem amount is reimbursable for routine home care and continuous home care days.
 Hospice providers shall use code T2046 to bill for room and board.
 To receive reimbursement, the hospice:

 (G) Pursuant to Section 1861(dd)(2)(A)(iii) of the Social Security Act, 42 U.S.C.
-1395 x(dd)(2)(A)(iii) (March 30, 2010) there shall be a limitation on reimbursement for inpatient care during the hospice cap period.
+1395 x(dd)(2)(A)(iii) ( as in effect January 1, 2015) there shall be a limitation on reimbursement for inpatient care during the hospice cap period.